|About this course:|

 In addition to exploring the philosophical topics listed above, you will develop the reasoning and other skills necessary to engage in the debates yourself.
 You will learn to question core assumptions and consider the world, and our relationship with it, in unaccustomed ways.
 These are skills highly valued by employers looking for staff able to approach complex and often perplexing situations and to offer clear and sound arguments in response.

-This is a Level 2 course and builds on the Level 1 courses The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
-These Level 1 courses develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
+This is a Level 2 module and builds on the Level 1 modules The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
+These Level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.
 An alternative is Introducing the social sciences (DD101), which provides a good introduction to skills particularly relevant to Exploring philosophy.

 If you have not studied at university level before, you are strongly advised to study at Level 1 before progressing to Level 2 study.